nimroddanielmaayan/the-wild-oasis/notes.md

 - Custom `hooks` are just regular functions that call or combine other `hooks`

+### The React State Update Cycle

+- Whenever a state change happens, a state update cycle starts

+- The React `virtual DOM` is actually just a simple JS object.
+That's why it's so "cheap" (in computing terms) to create and update iterations of it

+- It's important to know that any state change in a component will cause the virtual DOM to re-render not only that component, but also all of it's child components.
+This is because React is "playing it safe", since it doesn't know if changes will happen in the child components as well.
+This is usually not a problem since updating the virtual DOM is "cheap", but there are advanced methods to make this process even more efficient, like `refs`

+- When there's a state change, the processes of `reconciliation` and `diffing` are triggered.
+That's how React decides what changes need to be made to the DOM.
+After that, these changes are `commited` to the DOM

+- The library that commits to the DOM is called `ReactDOM`.
+The "regular" React library itself never touches the actual DOM. `ReactDOM` is only one of many `React renderers`.
+Other `React renderers` include `React Native`, `Remotion` and others.
+Actually, a better name would have been "React commiters", but the term "renderers" is used because of historical reasons

+- Unlike React, `ReactDOM` works synchroneously - which means that all the actual DOM updates are made in one go

+- The `fiber tree` is a sort of "mid phase" between the virtual DOM and the actual DOM.
+React uses the `fiber tree` to decide how to update the actual DOM in the most efficient way possible

+- The browser itself has a "browser paint" phase, in which it notices that changes were made to the DOM and then it paints them (updates the on-screen UI).
+This phase is the same for all front-end JS libraries

+- The `key` prop is an especially important React prop, since it tells the diffing algorithem that an element is unique and not generic.
+That way React knows to track changes to that element according to it's `key` and not according to it's location in the DOM or other attributes

+- The 2 main practical use cases of `keys` are:

+  - In lists ("stable key")
+  - As a trigger to change state (new `key` -> new state).
+For example, if the only change in the element is a prop change, which won't trigger a re-render, we also need to change the element's key (so that react will understand that we do want to update the DOM).
+This is less common than the first use case, but it still happens sometimes

+- The concept of `pure functions`: Functions that have no interaction with the outside world and that will always return the same value, given a certain input. `pure components` are a similar concept.
+The `render logic` part of a React component must always be "pure", since it must create a predictable UI, no matter what variables it recieves. `Event handler functions` and any other code parts of a component, on the other hand, don't need to be "pure" since their purpose is usually to interact with the outside world.
+This separation is an important principle in React

+- One common example of why the `render logic` must be "pure": If we try to update the `state` or a `ref` (both are side effects) inside of the render logic, we'll get the famous "React infinite loop"!
+Another example is the fact that `props` are not mutatable, since they are part of the `render logic`

+- The concept of `stale state`: Because React doesn't update state immediately, but only after a few milliseconds, we might get a situation where the state was output to somewhere (like to a console.log) and is udated a few milliseconds later.
+In this case we say that the output is "stale" or "not refreshed"

+- Because of `stale state`, in order to set state based on a previous state we use a callback function (in which a common practice it to use the term prevState)

 ### A concise summary of React hooks

 Basic `Hooks`